mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

         -   More general tips:
             -   https://neptune.ai/blog/binary-classification-tips-and-tricks-from-kaggle

+    -   21/07/2022
+        -   Understand why I can only get to 791X.
+            There are 3 differences still:
+            -   difference features: +10 when not using selection.
+TODO(Andrea): investigate
+            -   10000 rounds, 0.01 learning rate, and 500 early stopping rounds: +0023, takes 1.5h
+            -   amex metric for early stopping
+        -   Once I figure out how to reliably get to 795 I will start with NNs

     -   20/07/2022
         -   Keep working on feature importance.
 It takes me 200s to train one fold so I can introduce feature importance as one step of the